Triple Dark Chocolate Cheesecake

 Make the Oreo Crust

-2. If using a food processor, pulse in the melted butter until crumbs are evenly moistened.
-If crushing the Oreos by hand, transfer to a bowl and stir in the butter.
+2. If using a food processor, pulse in melted butter until crumbs are evenly moistened.
+If crushing Oreos by hand, transfer to a bowl and stir in butter.

-3. Press mixture evenly into the bottom of the prepared springform pan and bake for 8 minutes.
+3. Press mixture evenly into bottom of prepared springform pan and bake for 8 minutes.

-4. Remove from oven and let cool while you prepare the filling.
+4. Remove from oven and let cool while you prepare filling.

 Spreading cream cheese mixture over baked crust